famiclone6502/DIY_Datalink_Adapter/README.md

 This is a modern microcontroller based replacement for the [Notebook Adapter kit][Adapter_Wiki] used by the [Timex Datalink][Watch_Wiki] watch.
 It's compatible with the original software (and PC hardware), and eliminates the need for syncing the watch with a CRT monitor.<br>

 There are now two versions:
 -  USB version for the original Raspberry Pi Pico - Simplest setup if using the original Pico model, no hardware tinkering required.
 Primarily intended for use with a Virtual Machine.
-Note: Pico W is unsupported.*
+Note: Pico W requires external LED.*
 -  DB9 version for the Arduino Uno - Some assembly required.
 Best used with original legacy hardware, but also works with a a Virtual Machine with or without a USB to serial adapter.

 Use as you would the official Datalink Notebook Adapter, following in-app directions.<br>